Dagait/TES5-TrueFactionSystem/README.md

 Table 1: Currently implemented factions and their corresponding armor tags

 </div>
-There is also an exclusive tag called **npeCoveredFace**.
+There is also an exclusive tag called "npeCoveredFace".
 This means that the player's disguise is at 100.0 and cannot be detected (exposed) until he attacks the faction or disguises himself.

 - **Multiple Faction Support**: The player can wear armor pieces from different factions simultaneously and will be recognized as an ally by NPCs from multiple factions accordingly.